gnosisguild/tabula/README.md

 #### Update Article

+Lets an account update an article.
 The present properties will overwrite old properties (if a property does not exist, it will be created).
-The message sender needs `article/update` permission to the publication. |
+The message sender needs `article/update` permission for the publication.
 | Property | Type | Value |
 | ------------------ |:------:| -------- |
 | action* | String | "article/update" |